 Phonebanking – Eileen

 Completed the training with Sam.
-Will start phonebanking this week.
+Will start phone-banking this week.
 By the end of the week she will be ready to do a training.

 -----------------------------

-Point of Order: Alexander: meeting minutes approved?
+Point of Order: Alexander: Meeting minutes were not approved.
 Elizabeth will send around and ask for objections and without objections will post as approved.

 MOTION #3: To kick to WeChat to circulate and approve.
 MOTION PASSES.